Unity-Technologies/sentis-samples/ProteinFoldingSample/README.md

 # Protein Folding Sample

-This sample is not compatible with Inference Engine, only Sentis 1.X.
+This sample is only compatible with Sentis 1.X.

 Protein folding visualization demo showing how to render and visualize protein folding in real time 3D.